george200150/ohdeer/README.md

-# ohdeer
+# goldigger
-Multiagent System for simululating a predator-prey problem
+Multiagent System for simulating a collective resource gathering problem